ublue-os/image-template/README.md

 - add additional RPM packages
 - add binaries as a layer from other images

-## Building an ISO
+## Building disk images

-This template provides an out of the box workflow for getting an ISO image for your custom OCI image which can be used to directly install onto your machines.
+This template provides an out of the box workflow for creating ISO and other disk images for your custom OCI image which can be used to directly install onto your machines.

-This template provides a way to upload the ISO that is generated from the workflow to a S3 bucket or it will be available as an artifact from the job.
+This template provides a way to upload the disk images that is generated from the workflow to a S3 bucket or it will be available as an artifact from the job.
 To upload to S3 we use a tool called [rclone](https://rclone.org/) which is able to use [many S3 providers](https://rclone.org/s3/).
 For more details on how to configure this see the details [below](#build-isoyml).

 ## Workflows